This post was ghostwritten by Lee Bock, an application programmer on Esri’s StoryMaps team.

 - Think smaller.
 Some phenomena unfold in moments rather than over weeks, months, or years.
 Consider using a timeline to document shorter episodes like a vacation or road trip, conference agendas, or even celebrity Twitter feuds.

 - Steps in a process.
 Sometimes it’s more about a sequence than precise times.
 Recipes and other how-to instructions are a natural fit for a timeline block.

 - Rankings.
 Best cities to live in?
 Who wore it best?
 ArcGIS StoryMaps has you covered.

 Ready to begin?

 It’s super easy to create a timeline in ArcGIS StoryMaps.
 In fact, here’s a quick how-to guide in the form of…you guessed it…an actual timeline block!

 You can even add a timeline block to the narrative panel of both docked and floating sidecar slides.

 More to come!

-The timeline block is still in its beta phase and isn’t a finished product.
+The timeline block is still being worked on to make it even more versatile for storytellers.
 In the future, look for more layout possibilities, including the exciting prospect of creating timelines horizontally in addition to the vertical layouts.

 Watches photo: Heather Zabriskie, via Unsplash